Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Can You Send Dolby Digital Plus Over Optical?

 No. Optical audio connections only support PCM stereo or compressed 5.1 Dolby Digital or DTS audio.
-Some devices may play a lower resolution version of Dolby Digital Plus via optical, but most will downmix the audio to stereo.
+Some devices may play a lower-resolution version of Dolby Digital Plus via optical.
+But, most will downmix the audio to stereo.

 Does Dolby Atmos Work With an Optical Cable?